 This was like Mother’s death all over again.
 What would it take to make Marcus understand?
 The full truth, perhaps?
 About the letter he had received from Grandmother the day before her death and why he and Father had arrived home to find her dead and not me?

-The memories made my fingers tremble; the first sign that an attack was on its way.
-I wrenched my hand from Marcus’s before he could notice, and then did my best to shove all recollection of the past four years into the darkest corner of my mind.
+The memories made my fingers trembl, the first sign that an attack was on its way.
+I wrenched my hand from Marcus’s before he could notice and did my best to shove all recollection of the past four years into the darkest corner of my mind.
 I had survived them, that was what was important.

 “There has to be some way out of this,” Marcus said, almost as if to himself.

-My gaze snapped to his then, anger burning in my chest.
-“There’s not.
+My eyes snapped to his then, anger burning in my chest.
+“There is no way out of this.
 I’m his daughter.
 His property.
 He’s free to pass ownership of me to whomever he chooses.”

 I stared at him a moment before responding, watching the ebb and flow of shadow and light play across features screwed up in anger.
 He was my brother.
 My twin.
 The person I was closest to in this world, regardless of the distance that had grown between us.
 Regardless of the secrets I must keep from him.
 At times, the good times, the times when he startled laughter out of me and made me momentarily forget why I so seldom laughed anymore, I still felt as though we might share a soul.
 And yet, he was also male.
 The years I had spent pinned beneath our grandmother’s thumb, he had spent at Eton.
 Learning.
 Making friends.
 Having adventures.
 He was free in a way that I never would be.
 He would inherit our father’s fortune and title, his properties and the people who lived on them.
 Perhaps, one day, despite his insistence to the contrary, he would even be passed ownership of a woman.